Strategy is the Best Security.

 This course begins by introducing the fundamentals of cryptography.
 In particular, we will go over the concepts of provable security and other cryptographic methods and study basic cryptographic tools such as encryption, digital signature schemes and zero-knowledge proofs.
 We will then explore a broad range of cryptographic applications, such as data privacy, secure communications, cryptographic access control, cryptographic currencies and privacy-preserving technologies.
 After taking this class, students will be well-versed in past and present cryptography (that is, technologies and tools that are used today) as well as the future of cryptography (that is, technologies and tools that are possible today and likely to enter the marketplace in the future).
 The teaching style emphasizes the use of the right cryptographic tools to solve security and privacy challenges, and pitfalls that may arise in deploying cryptographic methods in real-life systems.
 Projects address applications of cryptography to application domains familiar to the students.

-Security is not solely, or sometimes even primarily, a technical problem; rather, the human aspects are at least as important, especially the ways people interact with the technologies.
-This course will communicate this point from many perspectives, ranging from behavioral issues to user interfaces to personnel management and more.
-Students will emerge with a richer understanding of the strengths and weaknesses of human agents, and thus how they are central to both the occurrence of and of solutions to cybersecurity problems.
-Projects include case studies on security as it relates to business workflows, tradeoffs with usability, and the detection of insider threats.
+Security is not solely, or sometimes even primarily, a technical problem; rather, the human aspects are at least as important, especially the ways they interact with the technologies.
+This course will communicate this point from many perspectives, ranging from behavioral issues to software construction topics to user interfaces and more.
+Students will emerge with a richer understanding of the strengths and weaknesses of human agents and their interaction with software systems, and thus how they are central to both the occurrence of and of solutions to cybersecurity problems.
+Projects include case studies on security as it relates to: business workflows, trade-offs with usability, system configuration, and the detection of insider threats.

 Students will learn about and gain practical experience with: the development of modern privacy law around the world; the current US legal and regulatory framework, including protection of personal health, financial, educational, workplace, and other personal data; protection of personal data and privacy around the world, including the new European Union General Data Protection Regulation; the relevant institutions, such as the Federal Trade Commission and the Data Protection Authorities; personal data breaches; the privacy and autonomy of the individual in relation to the state, as well as corporations; standards; Privacy by Design; and emerging privacy and data protection issues arising from technological developments, such as drones and driverless cars.